plforacle/dev-heatwave-genai/vector-search/vector-search.md

 ## Task 6: Set up a vector store

-1. Go to Visual Studio Code, and under **DATABASE CONNECTIONS**, click **Open New Database Connection** icon next to your HeatWave instance to connect to it.
+1. Go to Visual Studio Code, and under **DATABASE CONNECTIONS**, click **heatwave-genai-db-connection** icon next to your HeatWave instance to connect to it.

     ![Connect database](./images/vscode-connection.png "Connect database")